 There is a separate product (iThenticate) for professional use to screen the work of academics and researchers, proposed articles for publication, or proposals submitted by prospective students for admissions purposes.
 For various reasons (mainly file sizes), iThenticate will be used to scan electronic research theses written by registered Oxford students for degree purposes.
 Please contact student systems if you wish to use the University's iThenticate licence.

 3. Oxford University's policy

-Oxford University policy currently does not allow student to use the system independently - a tutor, supervisor or administrator needs to use either TurnitinUK (see Section 5), or WebLearn (see Section 6).
+Oxford University policy currently does not allow student to use the system independently - a tutor, supervisor or administrator needs to use either TurnitinUK (see Section 5); or WebLearn or Canvas (see Section 6).
 If using TurnitinUK, student papers are uploaded by staff members using the Quick Submit option and the staff member then accesses the resulting Originality Report.
-If using WebLearn, an assignment needs to be created in a suitable WebLearn site for students to upload their papers themselves and view their Originality Reports (if this option is enabled by the person setting up the assignment).
+If using WebLearn or Canvas, an assignment needs to be created in a suitable WebLearn site (or Canvas course) for students to upload their papers themselves and view their Originality Reports (if this option is enabled by the person setting up the assignment).

 From the University's Legal office: ‘Given the disciplinary implications if plagiarism is found, from the point of view of transparency and fairness, all reasonable steps should be taken to alert a student to the fact that his/her work may be subjected to specialist plagiarism detection software.'
 This is in addition to the overall statement included in the student contract which students are required to sign when they are admitted to the university’ (email from Legal Services Office, 24/02/2012).
 Education Committee provides a Declaration of Authorship, which can be used to accompany the submission of summative pieces of work.
 The Declaration may be modified by departments and faculties according to their own regulations.
 (See http://www.ox.ac.uk/students/academic/guidance/skills/),